twilio/media-streams/node/realtime-transcriptions/README.md

 ### Configure using the CLI

 1. Find available phone number
-`twilio api:core:available-phone-numbers:list --country-code="US" --voice-enabled --properties="phoneNumber"`
+`twilio api:core:available-phone-numbers:local:list --country-code="US" --voice-enabled --properties="phoneNumber"`

 2. Purchase the phone number (where `+123456789` is a number you found) `twilio api:core:incoming-phone-numbers:create --phone-number="+123456789"`